What is TimberTop?

 When do I need to arrive?

 We ask that you arrive at least 20 minutes before the start of your session.
 This will give you time to park your car, find our building, and take a last-minute washroom break before starting your adventure.
 During this time you and your party will also need to check in at our registration centre, complete a waiver and be fitted with a harness and helmet.
 We recommend filling out waiver forms in advance to save time.
-Note that any minors under 19 participating must have their waiver signed by a parent or legal guardian.
+Note that any minors under 19 participating must have their waiver signed by a parent or legal guardian (sorry but we cannot make any exceptions to this requirement.)

 Is it safe?